opisthokonta/goalmodel/README.md

 Whats new
 =========

+### Version 0.3

+-   New function expg\_from\_probabilities().
+This converts win-draw-lose probabilities to expected goals.

+-   Two new functions matches\_last\_xdays() and days\_since\_last\_match().
+These are useful if you want to include information about the effect of having a busy schedule into your model.

+-   Some additional checks have been added make sure that the network of all team that has played each other is fully connected.

 ### Version 0.2

 -   New faster model fitting.
 Some models use the built-in glm.fit function to estimate the attack and defence parameters.
 If the model can not be estimated with the glm.fit function, the results from glm.fit is used as starting values for subsequent fitting.
 All this should give faster estimation.